jnywong/2i2c-intro/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+We use [pre-commit](https://pre-commit.com/) to run [Markdownlint](https://github.com/markdownlint/markdownlint) and aid continuous integration.
 Please make sure to update tests as appropriate.